rolwin100/rolwinreevan_gatsby_blog/content/2020-21-20-code-splitting-in-react/index.md

 ## Lazy loading a component in React

-Suppose we want to do a code splitting for a component in `React` we do it with `React.lazy` api.
+Suppose we want to do a code splitting for a component in `React` we do it with `React.lazy` API.
-Example below shows how to make a component Lazy loaded.
+The example below shows how to make a component Lazy loaded.

 ```javascript